Barbara Rosiek: Career

 Rosiek was a clinical psychologist.
-She worked in hospitals in Lubiniec and Częstochowa as well as in the Society of Friends of Families and Friends of Children Addicted but due to poor health, Barbara Rosiek stopped working professionally.
+She worked in hospitals in Lubiniec and Częstochowa.
+She also worked with the Society of Friends of Families and Friends of Children Addicted but due to poor health, Barbara Rosiek stopped working professionally.
 In 1993 she became a member of the department of Cracow Polish Writers Union.

 She was interested in philosophy, even more attracted to travelling.
 When asked what was the most important thing in her life, she replied: love, friendship, peace of mind.
 Writing was a form of therapy for the author, which made her very calm and thanks to this she was able to survive many hard periods.
 She could not imagine life without possibility to express her anxiety and the attitude to her own experiences.
 She claimed it was also kind of spiritual contact with God, and the dialogue with the rest of the world.

 In addition to the "Pamiętnik narkomanki" which achieved number of theater-settings, Rosiek has written few other books like "Byłam schizofreniczką” (English: ‘I was schizophrenic’) which is an authentic record of the writer’s battle against the disease.
 Her artistic achievements also include some volumes of poetry.
 In 2002, the author was honoured for lifetime with Silver Medal of Cambridge.
 Receipt of this medal is associated with replacing a biography of person awarded in the international edition of the "Who's Who 2000-2100”.